Effects of pornography: Sexual desire

-Sexual desire is one of the factors most strongly moderated by gender differences.
+Sexual desire is one of the factors that have an impact on the gender differences the most.
 In general, men experience the most acute effects from pornography in terms of sexual desire.
 Straight men report less sexual desire, both for their partner and in general, directly after consuming pornography.
 Men also typically utilize pornography for masturbation and solo-sexual activities, rather than partnered or joint purposes.
-Strong associations exist between increased pornography consumption, as well as frequency of pornography consumption, and problematic decreases in sexual desire for men.
-Men who more frequently use pornography report less desire for their partner, and less desire for sex in general.

-While most modern research on pornography focuses on men, the findings in women hold interesting information on pornography's gendered impact on sexual desire.
-Women have found a positive correlation between pornography consumption and sexual desire, indicating that women who view pornography feel more positively about expressing their sexual desire.
-In addition to increased sexual desire, women also express more sexual desire specifically for their partner on days when they watch pornography, indicating pornography may function as a form of foreplay.
+Among women, there is some evidence that women who view pornography feel more positively about expressing their sexual desires.
+Women may express more sexual attraction specifically for their partner on days when they watch pornography.

-Although men and women do differ in many significant ways with respect to pornography consumption and sexual behavior, they share one important similarity: brain activity.
-Men and women's brain activity while watching pornography is nearly identical, suggesting that both men and women experience similar arousal while watching pornography.
-Further, both men and women report significant support for female-centric pornography, though men express similar levels of arousal to both traditional male-centric pornography as well as female-centric pornography.
-While women report more general negativity towards traditional, male-centric pornography, women express stronger support and higher levels of self-reported arousal for female-centric pornography.

-In general, pornography consumption in couples has been associated with greater sexual desire.
 Although research in the way of same-sex relationships is limited, available findings indicate that pornography use is connected to an increased level of sexual desire.
 Men partnered with women report less sexual desire in general with increased pornography consumption, whereas women in both mixed-sex or same-sex relationships report greater sexual desire overall.
 Also, individuals were less likely to consume pornography the day after engaging in sexual intercourse.

-In 2016, model and actress Pamela Anderson and Orthodox Rabbi Shmuley Boteach co-authored a viral Wall Street Journal opinion piece, in which they called online pornography a "public hazard of unprecedented seriousness."